 [Find Waterloo Regional Campus on Google Maps]

 About McMaster's Waterloo Regional Campus

 History and Campus

-- Waterloo REgional Campus (WRC) of the Michael G. DeGroote School of Medicine opened in 2007 with 15 undergraduate students in first year.
+- Waterloo Regional Campus (WRC) of the Michael G. DeGroote School of Medicine opened in 2007 with 15 undergraduate students in its first year.

 - WRC shares its building with The Centre for Family Medicine, a teaching clinic for the medical school.